17 Characteristics That May Indicate That You Are Now an Adult Child of an Alcoholic.

-- Control: These adult children of alcoholics tend to want to control others.
-This is due to anxiety, not selfishness.
+- Control: These adult children of alcoholics tend to want to control others or the situations they are in.
+This control is often due to underlying anxiety around from the disordered states they grew up in themselves.
 They believe they can prevent harm if they control the actions of others and may become stressed if they lose their command.

 - Avoidance: They avoid assertive and angry people, dislike being criticised and fear disapproval.
 Isolation is an entrenched response to unpleasant situations encountered during their youth.